Fast Diffusion leads to partial mass concentration in Keller-Segel type stationary solutions: Introduction

 where $\mu_{\rm ac}$ is the absolutely continuous part of $\mu$ with respect to the Lebesgue measure.
-At $q=1$, the first term is replaced by Boltzmann's entropy $\int_{\R^N} \log\mu_{\rm ac}(x)\,\rd\mu(x)$.
+At $q = 1$, the first term is replaced by Boltzmann’s entropy, which is $\int_{\R^N}\mu_{\rm ac}(x)\log\mu_{\rm ac}(x)\,\rd x$ when the measure $\mu$ is absolutely continuous, and $+\infty$ for measures that are not absolutely continuous.
 This formal structure, which can be turned rigorous only for some particular values of the parameters \cite{CS18}, plays an essential role in the analysis of the dynamics in (\ref{FP}).
 In particular, the global minimizers of the free energy functional $\cF$ are the best candidates to be locally stable equilibria for~(\ref{FP}) and the large-time asymptotics of time-dependent solutions.

 Nonlinear aggregation equations of the form (\ref{FP}) show very challenging phenomena, both with regard to their time behavior and the properties of their steady states.
 They have received lots of attention in the last 20 years, see for instance \cite{JL92,OS97,SC02,Ho03,BDP06,TBL06,SC08,HP09,BCL09,CHVY19,CCY19,Pe1,Pe2} and the references therein.
 The form of the global minimizers depending on the parameters is quite rich, but by now it is well understood in the case of porous medium-like diffusion $q>1$ and linear diffusion $q=1$, see \cite{AucBea-71,LieOxf-80,Lions-81b,Lions84,JL92,DP04,BDP06,BCM08,BCC12,CD14,CCV15,GM18,CHMV18,CHVY19} for some references.
-For all possible values of $\lambda$ where global minimizers of the free energy exist, they are given by bounded probability densities.
+When $q\geq 1$, for all possible values of $\lambda$ where global minimizers of the free energy exist, they are given by bounded probability densities.

+We mention specifically the case of the classical parabolic--elliptic Keller--Segel (KS) system \cite{JL92,Ho03,DP04} for cell movement by chemotaxis, which is obtained by setting $N=2$, $q=1$ and $\lambda=0$.
+Depending on the mass of the initial mass, it is known that solution to KS can blow up in finite time in any $L^p(\R^N)$, $p>1$.
+Several variations of KS that avoid blow up are present in the chemotaxis modelling literature, for a review see \cite{hillen2009user,bellomo2020chemotaxis}.
+We also mention the flux limited KS, in which the maximal aggregation velocity of the density is bounded, see \cite{perthame2019flux,bellomo2010multiscale}.